Department of Urban Development and Municipal Affairs: History

-As a matter of fact, Kolkata Municipal Corporation or “KMC” (earlier known as Calcutta Municipal Corporation) is one of the oldest municipal bodies of the country.
+The Kolkata Municipal Corporation or “KMC” (earlier known as Calcutta Municipal Corporation) is one of the oldest municipal bodies of the country.
 In 1726, a Mayor's court was established by a Royal Charter.
 With the expansion of British Government by making Calcutta as a capital of British India in 1773, the municipal services grow up.
 In 1847 the electoral system was introduced for the first time and the idea of Calcutta Corporation begins to start.
 In 1876 a new Corporation was created with 72 Commissioners.
 In 1923, Corporation stands its existence by important changes by Rashtraguru Surendranath Bannerjee, the 1st minister for local self government.
 The Calcutta Corporation act, 1980 changed the existing system of the corporation.
 This alteration was more effective and more systematic so far municipal service is concerned, which came into force in 1984.